virtualscienceforum/virtualscienceforum/speakerguide.md

 ## The day of your seminar
 Join the meeting at least 10 minutes before the start of your talk.
 Make sure you are undisturbed in a well-lit and quiet room.
 Try to avoid strong background light sources.

-Make sure to turn off any programs that would result in pop-up notifications during your talk.
+Make sure to turn off any programs that would result in pop-up notifications or sound and screen latencies during your talk.
 This can include email software, any chat programs (Slack, Google chat, gitter, etc), VOIP software (Skype, etc), or other ones as well like Dropbox.

 When it is time for your talk the moderator will introduce you and the topic of your presentation.
 Then they proceed to unmute you and highlight your screen, so that your feed will be in the main window of all participants.
 This is the time to share your screen and begin your talk!